kd112/MEAN-stack-sample-project/README.md

 ```
         node server.js
 ```
+  * The port can be specified by running`export PORT=3002` on mac or linux or `set PORT=3002` on windows to change the port number.
+Default port is 3000

-Navigate to `http://localhost:3000` to view the application
+  * Navigate to `http://localhost:3000` to view the application

 ## Modifying the Application
 ### Modifying the Express backend